General Terms and Conditions

 Information on dispute resolution

-The EU Commission provides a platform for online dispute resolution on the internet at the following link: https://webgate.ec.europa.eu/odr/ This platform serves as a contact point for the out-of-court settlement of disputes arising from online purchase or service contracts involving a consumer.
+The EU Commission provides a platform for online dispute resolution on the Internet at the following link: https://webgate.ec.europa.eu/odr/ This platform serves as a contact point for the out-of-court settlement of disputes arising from online purchase or service contracts in which a consumer is involved.
+The seller is neither obliged nor willing to participate in a dispute resolution procedure before a consumer arbitration board.

 Place of jurisdiction, applicable law, partial invalidity